eyeck3/literate-potato/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1: eyeck      name 1: Ethan Yeck
+       * GitHub username 1: eyeck      1: Ethan Yeck
        * GitHub username 2:       name 2:
        * GitHub username 3:       name 3:
        * GitHub username 4:       name 4: